pchoudhari/QnAMakerBackupRestore/AzFunctions/README.md

    Function Parameter Name | Description
    ----------------------- | -----------
    AZURE_STORAGE_CONNECTION_STRING | Specify the **Connection String** to an Azure Storage account.
    AzStorageContainerName | Specify a storage **Container** name in the Azure Storage account specified by the parameter 'AZURE_STORAGE_CONNECTION_STRING'.
-This container will be used to backup the knowledge base documents from the source Azure Search instance and restore it in the target instance.
+This container will be used to store the knowledge base documents from the source Azure Search instance and then restore it in the target instance.
    SrcSearchSvcName | Specify the source Azure Search instance **Service Name**.
    TgtSearchSvcName | Specify the target Azure Search instance **Service Name**.
    SrcSearchApiKey | Specify the source Azure Search instance **API Key**.